emerald-dao/1-non-fungible-token/README.md

 ---

+# Checkpoint 2: 📘 Minting the NFT’s

+> In a terminal, run `npm run mint`.

+🚨🚨🚨 TODO: ADD IMAGE HERE 🚨🚨🚨
+???

+That will mint 3 NFTs to the Service Account (0xf8d6e0586b0a20c7)

+---

-# Checkpoint 2: 📘 Setup empty user Collection
+# Checkpoint 3: 📘 Setup empty user Collection
 ???

 > 👀 Click the ‘Setup Collection’ button to setup your empty collection: